 So when this thought popped in my head—it startled me.
 But I was able to let it go, at least for the time being.
-It came up a couple times as I babysat that night, and did the things I was used to doing as a 14-year-old girl who loved kids: changed diapers, held the baby as he went to sleep.
-I knew in my right mind I would never do such a thing.
+It came up a couple of times as I babysat that night.
+I still did the things I used to doing as a 14-year-old girl who loved kids: changed diapers, held the baby as he went to sleep.
+I knew in my right mind I would never do such a thing (Pedophilia OCD).

 But the thought came up again.
 And it set up camp in my mind.
-That summer, I was tortured by my thoughts.
-I would switch from thinking about people being naked to the disturbing thought that I would touch a child inappropriately.
-I came up with rituals to relieve myself from the thoughts.
+That summer my thoughts tortured me.
+I would switch from thinking about people being naked, to the disturbing thought that I would touch a child inappropriately. (again unaware that this is pedophilia OCD) I came up with rituals to relieve myself from my thoughts.
 I would pray and ask God to help purify my mind.
-Whenever the thought of someone naked popped in my head, I would imagine them wearing a flesh-colored sweat suit so I wouldn’t feel so terrible.
+Whenever the thought of someone naked popped in my head, I would imagine them wearing a flesh-colored sweatsuit so I wouldn’t feel so terrible.

-Part of me knew the obsession was just that—and I was living in my head.
-I remember thinking of the analogy I had heard once that trying to avoid thoughts is impossible: if you are told not to think of an elephant, that is exactly what you think of.
+Part of me knew the pedophilia obsession was just that—and I was living in my head.
+I remember thinking of the analogy I had heard once.
+Trying to avoid thoughts is impossible.
+If you are told not to think of an elephant, that is exactly what you think of.
 So on some level, I was able to manage, and get by.
 I realized when I stopped trying to control the thoughts, they weren’t as bad.

-Despite these feelings and thoughts, I was able to live with the idea that I was not perfect, though it made it hard for me to feel like the perfect Christian I wanted to be.
-I was brought up with the ideology that if we came to ask God for forgiveness of sins, we would be made clean in Him.
-But what are you supposed to do when you have to ask God for forgiveness 10,000 times a day?
+Despite these feelings and thoughts, I was able to live with the idea that I was not perfect.
+It made it hard for me to feel like the perfect Christian I wanted to be.
+I believed that if we come to ask God for the forgiveness of sins, we would be made clean by him.
+Will it work if I have to ask God for forgiveness 10,000 times a day?

-I watched TV, ate hospital food, and celebrated my 17th birthday in that hospital bed.
-I went home, and was able to push the terrible thought out of my head by being a normal 17 year old, and filling my mind and time with TV, friends, clothes, and school.
-I had the thoughts, but I was able to lead a normal life.
+I persevered and watched TV, ate bad food, and celebrated my 17th birthday in that hospital bed.
+Making and vow to be a normal 17-year-old, filling my time with TV, friends, clothes, and school.
+I had the thoughts, but I was able to somehow lead a pretty normal life.

-When I was 18, the same thought came again, after I had broken up with my high school boyfriend.
+When I was 18, the same thought came again.
+This time after I had broken up with my high school boyfriend.
 It came again, in the dark of the night, where I had nothing but my thoughts.
-I looked for an answer to why I was having the thoughts.
-I looked to online forums about why I could be having such scary thoughts that didn’t seem grounded in truth, but gave me so much anxiety that I couldn’t ignore them.
-I sang “On Christ the Solid Rock I stand” in my head as I laid under my purple blanket and hoped to God that I wasn’t the terrible person my thoughts told me I was.
-I started going to God in prayer, and asking Him to tell me if I did it or not.
-Sometimes I felt like He was saying “no”, and sometimes I felt like He was saying “Yes”.
+Searching for an answer to why I was having the thoughts.
+I looked to online forums about why I could be having such scary thoughts that didn’t seem grounded in truth but gave me so much anxiety that I couldn’t ignore them.
+I sang “On Christ the Solid Rock I stand” in my head.
+Under my purple blanket I hid and hoped to God that I wasn’t the terrible person my thoughts told me I was.
+I started going to God in prayer and asking Him to tell me if I did it or not.
+Sometimes I felt like God was saying “no”, and sometimes I felt like He was saying “Yes”.
 He would know—He was there.
 He would have seen me if I had done wrong.

 After a vacation where the thoughts were more intrusive than ever, I began college.
-I started counseling, and was diagnosed with OCD at age 19.
-I continued feeling like a person who looked good on the outside, but had a terrible secret.
+Diagnosed with OCD at age 19, I continued feeling like a person who looked good on the outside but had a terrible secret.

-I have learned to live with my uncertainties, and it was beyond scary.
-I spend about 30 minutes, 5 days a week, writing out the fears that are scaring me the most.
+I have learned to live with these uncertainties.
+The effort it took and takes to do this is beyond scary.
+Spending about 30 minutes a day, 5 days a week, writing out the fears that are scaring me the most and do imaginal exposures.
 I say them out loud and I write them in my journal and record them on my phone.
-I have learned that a life without certainty will never become less scary, but it becomes ever more beautiful when we decide to stop trying to control it by “making sure” that our worst fears will not come true.
+I have learned that a life without certainty will slowly become less scary.
+It does at times become beautiful when I decide to stop trying to control it by “making sure” that my worst fears will not come true.